 SMT endorses several platforms for dialogue amongst members.

-Smt-Announce email list
+SMT-Announce email list

 SMT-Announce is a moderated email list intended for the distribution of announcements of interest to the professional music theory community.
 SMT-Announce is not intended as a forum for discussion.